Zoom Telephonics

 Zoom Telephonics, Inc. was an American networking company that began as a manufacturer of modems and other computer networking and telephony hardware.
-The company was by two MIT graduates in 1977.
-Following a 2020 merger with Minim, Inc., Zoom adopted this name and moved their headquarters from Boston, Massachusetts to Manchester, New Hampshire.
+The company was founded by two MIT graduates in 1977.
+Following a 2020 merger with Minim, Inc., Zoom adopted this name and moved its headquarters from Boston, Massachusetts, to Manchester, New Hampshire.
 As Minim, the company sold cable modems, gateways, WiFi routers, mesh WiFi systems, and other home networking products, with an emphasis on home automation.
 In 2024, following financial turmoil, Minim was acquired by e2Companies, an energy management company based in Florida.